NotMyThingy/sokoban/README.md

 # sokoban
-One more sokoban - type of puzzle
+One more sokoban - type of a puzzle